Poll: So, keeping updates steady on all other stories, would YOU like it if I made a Danny Phantom and Mortal Instruments crossover? Vote Now!

 Three, you probably hear a lot about M/Gary S(t)ues.
 Basically, they're overly perfect characters, normally girls, who are, well, perfect.
 Don't be afraid to have one.
 Lift them up on a pedestal.
 Cherish them.
 Love them.
 Send them on adventures with your favorite characters, and have them rescue said fav characters from danger.
 But, keep in mind, overly perfect characters in a story are normally obnoxious to other people.
 Don't be afraid to write stories with your perfect character, but I would advise against posting them, because normally overly perfect characters kind of flush the quality of the story down because so much of the great writing is focused on them and no the key characters.
 NOt to mention, some other people might think your story is good enough to try and ram their perfect character in along with yours int heir imagination, and lets be frank, that much perfect and pure imagination can not be held in one fanfic, no matter how many words.
 Love your OC's, all of them, even the not completely perfect ones.
 But, and here's frank advice, avoid putting overly perfect characters in stories.

 Four, don't be afraid to message your favorite authors.
-I don't think it's that much of a secret that I absolutely CHERISH sapphireswimming.
-SHe is really great, writes so many awesome Danny Phantom stories, SuperPhantom especially, and for the longest time I could not work up the courage to even review on her awesome stories, even though she totally deserved it, but then I did, and she PM'ed me, and as you can imagine, I totally freaked out, but managed not to scare her away, because she's pretty awesome like that.
-And slowly, with her responding to my reviews, (and her suddenly reviewing to this SuperPhantom story I posted??) we maybe kinda became almost friends, and I think we're internet friends now (though I still kind of secretly, like, really hero-worship her SuperPhantom stories) but basically, the moral of this story is that everybody on this website is a person, and I doubt very many people on this website are going to be very mean to you.
-Also, if you need any more advice or some help or even story ideas, don NOT be afraid to PM me.
+I'm not going to mention names, mostly to keep my dignity, but I might have a little experience in the area.
+One of my fav authors writes so many awesome stories, and she's just great, and for the longest time I could not work up the courage to even review on her awesome stories, even though she totally deserved it, but then I did, and she PM'ed me, and as you can imagine, I totally freaked out, but managed not to scare her away, because she's pretty awesome like that.
+And slowly, with her responding to my reviews, (and her suddenly reviewing to this (kinda sucky) story I posted??) we maybe kinda became almost friends, and I think we're internet friends now (though I still kind of secretly, like, really hero-worship her stories.
+Yikes.) but basically, the moral of this story is that everybody on this website is a person, and I doubt very many people on this website are going to be very mean to you.
+Also, if you need any more advice or some help or even story ideas, do NOT be afraid to PM me.
 The button is right at the top of my profile, over my penname, and I don't always respond right away, but don't be afraid to contact me, or any authors you feel like you want to talk to.

 Also, as a last though fifth note, don't be a flamer.
 Flames are pointless insults on a person's story that don't do the author or the story any good.
 If the story is really that bad that you can't say anything about it without dissing it, don't review unless you're willing to help the person become a better author with your personal help.
 If there is something you can compliment, be sure to do so, along with whatever constructive criticism you can.
 If it is a more-than-one-chapter story, try to section your constructive criticism, like rationing.
 People tend to listen to constructive criticism a lot more when it's not all dumped on them at once, and it helps to through some HONEST compliments in there too.